john-science/john-science.github.io/x/dice_heist.md

 Every follower starts out as an Initiate.

 Everything a follower learns about their faith they learn directly from Dherm'Gorphyek when he visits them in their dreams.
-Though he mostly only visits when someone's status in the church is changing or on Holy Days.
-And the more one advances in the faith, the more deep secrets they learn.
+Though he visits rarely: on holy days or to inform someone of a change to their status in the church.
+The more one advances in the faith, the more they speak with Dherm'Gorphyek, the more deep secrets they learn about their god and their church.

 The first thing to know is that the Dice Goblin does not have holy books or temples or priests or rules.
 Dherm'Gorphyek does not care if you are good or evil.
 He does not have commandments.
 And he does not ask for holy wars against non-believers.